ShuvoUofA/Beijing-Air-Quality-Project-Work/README.md

 - **Architecture Diagrams**: A file containing visual representations of the model architecture, which helps in understanding the flow of data and the components involved.
 - **README.md**: The README file that provides an overview of the project, instructions for running the code, and other relevant information.

+# Air Quality Prediction Project

+This repository contains the code for predicting air quality based on pollutant data and weather conditions.
+It includes models ranging from basic linear regression to more complex RNNs and LSTMs for time-series forecasting.

+## Project Breakdown
+1. **Pre-Processing**
+2. **Initial Data Exploration (EDA)**
+3. **Feature Engineering**
+4. **Training and Evaluation Pipeline**
+   -**Simple Models**

+### 1. Preprocessing
+ -Load the dataset using your preferred library (e.g., pandas for CSV files).
+ -Check for missing values with data.isnull().sum() and handle them using imputation or removal techniques.
+ -Detect and handle outliers using methods like Z-scores or the IQR rule.
+ -Normalize numerical features using tools like StandardScaler or MinMaxScaler from sklearn.
+ -Encode categorical variables with one-hot encoding or label encoding (LabelEncoder).

+### 2. Initial EDA
+  -Inspect the dataset's structure using data.info() and data.describe().
+  -Visualize feature distributions using histograms or KDE plots (seaborn.distplot).
+  -Identify correlations using a heatmap (seaborn.heatmap).
+  -Plot pairwise relationships between numerical variables using seaborn.pairplot.

+### 3. Feature Engineering
+  -Extract new features, such as datetime attributes.
+  -Combine or split columns as needed (e.g., extract prefixes, create ratios).
+  -Perform feature selection using methods like correlation thresholds or sklearn.feature_selection.
+  -Save the transformed dataset for consistency across steps.

+### 4. Training and Evaluation Pipeline
+  -Split the dataset into training and testing subsets using train_test_split.
+  -Train a baseline model to establish a benchmark.
+  -Train advanced models, optimizing their hyperparameters with tools like GridSearchCV.
+  -Evaluate model performance on the test set using metrics like accuracy or RMSE.
+  -Save the best-performing model for deployment (joblib.dump or pickle).

+### Simple Models
+We explore basic regression models, including:
+- Linear Regression
+- Lasso Regression
+- PCA-based Regression
+- Random Forest
+- XGBoost, and Support Vector Regressors

+**Steps for Simple Models:**
+- Import libraries and upload the dataset.
+- Perform feature engineering and break down the time series.
+- Use Grid Search with Cross-Validation for tuning.
+- Apply PCA and compare model performance.

+**Dataset**
+All the training and test sets, both X nad Y can be downloaded from the dataset folder.

+### Evaluation
+All models are evaluated using RMSE, MAE, and R² to measure their predictive accuracy.